How to open a bank account in Singapore as an American

 This meeting went quite well, and some Singapore banks, are willing to work with Americans through a corporate entity in Singapore, and other select jurisdictions.

-You would need to present paperwork assuring that you are the rightful beneficial owner of the company with signatory authority.
+You would need to present paperwork assuring that you are the rightful beneficial owner of the company with signatory authority to open a bank account in Singapore.

 A certificate of incumbency, apostilled should do the trick as well as a certificate of good standing also apostilled.
 This is of course in addition to the usual requirement as well as satisfy the banks normal KYC and AML requirements.

-You can get a Singaporean bank account with a BVI company… even if you are an American, for now.
-Contact me for more details, and to plant an important flag in Singapore, your banking flag of Flag Theory.
+You can open a bank account in Singapore with a BVI company… even if you are an American, for now.
+Contact us for more details, and to plant an important flag in Singapore, your banking flag of Flag Theory.

 Welcome to Singapore, the Switzerland of South East Asia.